VATSIM-SSA/SSA-Docs/docs/General/Resources/Software/BARS.md

 # BARS Plugin for FASA

 ## Overview
 BARS is an addon for Microsoft Flight Simulator that guides pilots using taxi lights to the runway or to a designated area on the airport.
+To make this happen, controllers can click on the BARS and guide the aircraft to the BAR.

 ## Installation